The Long Arm of Law Enforcement

 Extraterritorial evidence collection and the cloud

 With the increasing use of cloud storage by businesses, it is becoming more common for data relevant to a criminal investigation to be stored in a different jurisdiction.
 This has often resulted in a need to rely on MLATs to obtain that data, which can slow down the investigative process.
-Following the enactment of the Clarifying Lawful Overseas Use of Data (CLOUD) Act and the Crime (Overseas Production Orders) Act 2019 (COPOA) in the United States in 2018 and the United Kingdom in 2019 respectively, these two jurisdictions have now entered into the US–UK Bilateral Data Access Agreement (the Agreement).
-The development in the United States and United Kingdom is likely to have a ripple effect, spreading internationally to prompt law reform and change practice in other jurisdictions.
-In fact, it has been reported that the US Department of Justice is negotiating similar agreements with representatives from the European Union and Australia.
+Following the enactment of the Clarifying Lawful Overseas Use of Data (CLOUD) Act and the Crime (Overseas Production Orders) Act 2019 (COPOA) in the US in 2018 and the UK in 2019 respectively, these two jurisdictions entered into the US–UK Bilateral Data Access Agreement (the Agreement).
+The development in the US and the UK has prompted some jurisdictions to consider law reform, for example, the European Union and Australia, which have been in negotiations with the US Department of Justice regarding similar bilateral agreements.

-Looking to the United States, the CLOUD Act that was passed in 2018 provides a particular type of production order for data targeted at technology providers and may, prima facie, apply to data located in jurisdictions outside the United States, albeit subject to a formal process for challenge under certain specified grounds.
-It provides a framework for foreign governments to enter into bilateral agreements with the United States with the effect of permitting that jurisdiction’s law enforcement authorities to make requests directly to US service providers, rather than via the US government under a MLAT.
-Reciprocal arrangements must be made to allow the United States to request electronic data from service providers in that country.
+The US CLOUD Act provides a particular type of production order for data targeted at US-based global technology providers, which prima facie applies to data located in jurisdictions outside the US, albeit subject to a formal process for challenge under certain specified grounds.
+It provides a framework for foreign governments to enter into bilateral agreements with the US with the effect of permitting that jurisdiction’s law enforcement authorities to make requests directly to US service providers, rather than via the US government under an MLAT.
+Reciprocal arrangements must be made to allow the US to request electronic data from service providers in that country.

-Similarly, COPOA was passed by the United Kingdom to facilitate the application by UK-based law enforcement agencies for production orders in the United Kingdom that are capable of being served upon communications service providers based outside the United Kingdom, to assist with UK investigations and prosecutions of serious crimes.
-Similar to the CLOUD Act, COPOA provides for international cooperation arrangements to be entered into, enabling those orders to be served and recognised outside the United Kingdom and reciprocal recognition of similar orders from the foreign jurisdiction in the United Kingdom.
+Similarly, the UK COPOA facilitates the application by UK-based law enforcement agencies for production orders in the UK that are capable of being served upon communications service providers based outside the UK, to assist with UK investigations and prosecutions of serious crimes.
+Similar to the CLOUD Act, COPOA provides for international cooperation arrangements to be entered into, enabling those orders to be served and recognised outside the UK and reciprocal recognition of similar orders from the foreign jurisdiction in the UK.

 However, these arrangements are not without their detractors.
 For instance, concern has been raised over requiring a cloud provider to challenge a production order in an overseas court.
-Although protections also exist for legal privilege and confidential personal information, the fast turnaround for production and the concern around differences between the concepts or privilege and personal information have been grounds for concern.
+Although protections also exist for legal privilege and confidential personal information, the fast turnaround for production and the differences in the concepts of privilege and personal information between jurisdictions have been grounds for concern.

-China enacted the International Criminal Judicial Assistance Law (ICJAL) on 26 October 2018, which in essence prevents those within China from providing assistance in criminal proceedings outside the jurisdiction.
+As mentioned above, a number of Chinese laws contain provisions that restrict the provision or transfer of information overseas.
+One example is the International Criminal Judicial Assistance Law (ICJAL), enacted on 26 October 2018, which in essence limits the ability of those within China to provide assistance in criminal proceedings outside the jurisdiction.
 The ICJAL defers to MLATs, on the condition that basic principles of Chinese laws are not violated.

-Under the ICJAL, individuals and companies are required to obtain approval from the Chinese government before disclosing evidence or access to witnesses located in China to overseas criminal enforcement authorities.
+Under the ICJAL, individuals and companies are required to obtain approval from a Chinese ‘competent authority’ before disclosing evidence or providing access to witnesses located in China to overseas criminal enforcement authorities.
+Where approval is granted, the Chinese authority has the power to monitor and intervene in the testimonial or evidence gathering process in China.
 Chinese authorities are also prohibited from seeking assistance from their overseas counterparts without obtaining a similar approval.
-Where approval is granted, the Chinese authorities have the power to monitor and intervene in the testimonial or evidence gathering process in China.

 Although the Chinese authorities have clarified that only the disclosure of evidence that is directly in connection with foreign criminal proceedings should follow the ICJAL, they have not provided any commentary or guidance on the practical application of the ICJAL.
 There have been no cases in China in which the requirement of obtaining prior government approval was applied.
 As such, the practical application of this requirement by the Chinese authorities remains unclear.

-The practical effect of this law in the United States has been considered in a federal district court in the District of Columbia in which the ICJAL was cited as a basis for not complying with a subpoena.
-The court ultimately determined that in light of the United States’s security interest involved in the matter, the importance of the information subpoenaed and the futility of previous reliance on the MLAT between the United States and China, the recipient of the subpoena was compelled to produce information subpoenaed by the US Attorney’s Office regardless of the requirements of the ICJAL.
-In a separate matter, the US court merely commented that it is unknown whether China will in practice use the ICJALto stall requests for documents and information for criminal investigations in other jurisdictions.
+The practical effect of this law in the US has been considered in a federal district court in the District of Columbia in which the ICJAL was cited as a basis for not complying with a subpoena.3 The court ultimately determined that in light of the US’s security interest involved in the matter, the importance of the information subpoenaed and the futility of previous reliance on the MLAT between the US and China, the recipient of the subpoena was compelled to produce information subpoenaed by the US Attorney’s Office regardless of the requirements of the ICJAL.
+In a separate matter, the US court merely commented that it is unknown whether China will in practice use the ICJAL to stall requests for documents and information for criminal investigations in other jurisdictions.4

-In managing the risk arising under the ICJAL, corporations that receive requests for legal assistance by other countries in relation to information held within China will need to weigh various matters, including the relationship with the government authority or authorities outside mainland China and the nature of the information sought (including the likely sensitivity of that in the eyes of the Chinese authorities and whether it could contain information falling within the State Secrets Law or the Cybersecurity Law).
+In managing the risks arising under the ICJAL, the Data Security Law and the proposed Personal Information Protection Law, corporations that receive requests for legal assistance outside of the MLAT mechanism by other countries in relation to information held within China will need to weigh various matters, such as the relationship with the government authority or authorities outside mainland China and the nature of the information sought (including the likely sensitivity of that in the eyes of the Chinese authorities and whether it could contain information falling within the State Secrets Law).
 Where approval is sought from the Chinese government and the matter was not already on their radar, such a request could raise interest and prompt delays.